Yext (NYSE:YEXT) Price Target Cut to $17.00

-Yext (NYSE:YEXT) had its price objective dropped by stock analysts at Needham & Company LLC from $21.00 to $17.00 in a research report issued to clients and investors on Thursday, Analyst Ratings Network reports.
+Yext (NYSE:YEXT) had its target price lowered by stock analysts at Needham & Company LLC from $21.00 to $17.00 in a report released on Wednesday, Benzinga reports.
 The brokerage currently has a “buy” rating on the stock.
-Needham & Company LLC’s target price would suggest a potential upside of 20.57% from the stock’s current price.
+Needham & Company LLC’s price target points to a potential upside of 14.63% from the stock’s current price.

-A number of other research firms also recently weighed in on YEXT.
-DA Davidson lowered their target price on Yext from $22.00 to $20.50 and set a “buy” rating on the stock in a report on Friday, December 4th.
-Zacks Investment Research raised Yext from a “sell” rating to a “hold” rating in a report on Thursday, February 18th.
-Finally, William Blair downgraded Yext from an “outperform” rating to a “market perform” rating in a report on Thursday.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus target price of $19.17.
+A number of other equities research analysts have also weighed in on the company.
+DA Davidson lowered their price objective on Yext from $22.00 to $20.50 and set a “buy” rating on the stock in a report on Friday, December 4th.
+Truist decreased their price target on Yext from $23.00 to $17.00 in a research note on Thursday, March 4th.
+Zacks Investment Research raised Yext from a “hold” rating to a “buy” rating and set a $17.00 price target on the stock in a research note on Tuesday.
+Morgan Stanley decreased their price target on Yext from $14.00 to $13.00 and set an “underweight” rating on the stock in a research note on Wednesday.
+Finally, William Blair reissued a “market perform” rating on shares of Yext in a research note on Wednesday.
+One analyst has rated the stock with a sell rating, two have given a hold rating and seven have assigned a buy rating to the stock.
+Yext currently has a consensus rating of “Buy” and an average price target of $18.85.

 Yext Company Profile